 Charging Ahead: Cutting Vehicle Pollution in the New Trump Years

-This all-day symposium will explore a range of creative approaches available to cities, counties, and states to cut pollution from cars, trucks, and other transportation sources in light of threats to tailpipe emission standards.
-We’ll also examine ways to ensure that the transition to cleaner vehicles benefits disadvantaged communities.
+This all-day symposium explored a range of creative approaches available to cities, counties, and states to cut pollution from cars, trucks, and other transportation sources in light of threats to tailpipe emission standards.
+We also examined ways to ensure that the transition to cleaner vehicles benefits disadvantaged communities.

-California Attorney General Rob Bonta will be this year’s lunchtime keynote speaker.
-UCLA School of Law's Ann Carlson, former Acting Administrator of the National Highway Traffic Safety Administration, will give opening plenary remarks.
+California Attorney General Rob Bonta was this year’s lunchtime keynote speaker.
+UCLA School of Law's Ann Carlson, former Acting Administrator of the National Highway Traffic Safety Administration, gave opening plenary remarks.

 Panel 1: Powering cars more cleanly and efficiently: Where do we stand?